Senn-01/voice-inbox-app/cursor_docs/techStack.md

 2. **Backend**:
    - FastAPI for API endpoints
+   - Whisper for speech-to-text transcription
    - SQLite for data storage
-   - OpenAI API for transcription fallback and classification
+   - OpenAI API for classification
    - HTMX + Alpine.js for web UI

 3. **Deployment**: